grand42/Machine_Learning-NiceRide/README.md

 ## Background:
 Our group used machine learning to predict the number of bikes that are rented each day based on a number of inputs.
 Bike-Sharing has become increasingly popular in major cities.
 Here in the twin cities, we have the bike-sharing nonprofit Nice Ride MN.
 We want to analyze these data to draw some insights and help the Nice Ride to make better business decisions

-* A linear regression model that predict the daily bike transaction based on daily weather inputs.
+* A linear regression model that predicts the daily bike transaction based on daily weather inputs.
 * A logistic regression model to classify whether daily bike use is above or below the average for the year.
 * Analyzed the station demand to determine if adequate docks are provided at each station, does it has a seasonal demand change, and etc.